teorth/estimates/docs/tactics/linarith.md

 >>>
 ```

-## `LogLinarith(verbose = False)`
+## `LogLinarith(verbose = False, splitmax = True)`

 Similar to `Linarith()`, but now applies to order of magnitude inequalities rather than inequalities regarding real numbers; and uses multiplicative operations rather than additive ones.
-Additive relations between order of magnitudes (which are converted to `OrderMax` expressions) are case split.
-(Caution: this means that the run time of this method increases exponentially with the number of additions present.)
+Additive relations between order of magnitudes (which are converted to `OrderMax` expressions) are case split, unless `splitmax' is set to `False`.
+(Caution: splitting maxmima (and minima) means that the run time of this method increases exponentially with the number of additions/maxima/minima present.)

 Example:
 ```